 Circular culverts are the most commonly used but can have the greatest impact on the fish and fish habitat.
-They are made from steel, concrete, or plastic.
-See Figure 7-5.
+They are made from aluminum, aluminized type 2 CSP, concrete, or plastic.
+See Figure 6-5.

 - Economical - The quickest and easiest type to install